Understanding Food Labels

 The labels on our food, from organic vegetables to USDA-inspected meat to cage-free eggs, can be confusing.
 How much do food labels actually tell you?

 We all have a right to know what’s in our food, how it’s produced, and where it’s from.
-But food companies are often not required to give us the information we want to know.
-The current rules on food labeling leave a lot of room for vague claims that make it difficult to differentiate between food produced by sustainable farmers using humane practices, and corporate agribusinesses greenwashing their products.
+But food companies are often not required to give us that information.
+The current rules on food labeling leave a lot of room for vague claims.

-But we also need labels that are accurate and useful, and we won’t get them unless we tell our elected officials to put our interests ahead of those of corporations.
+This guide will help you know what labels really mean and how they affect you.
+But we need labels that are more accurate and useful.
+To get them, we need our elected officials to put our interests ahead of agrigbusiness corporations.

 These labels tell you something meaningful about your food and where it came from – though they may not mean quite what you think.